ovh/public-cloud-examples/examples/01/README.md

 - `keypair_name`: The name of the SSH keypair, as previously defined.

 - `flavor`: The flavor type of the instance.
-Get the full list of possible values here: TODO

 - `image`: The OS image of the instance.
-Get the full list of possible values here: TODO

 - `user`: The linux user created on the instance.
 The SSH public key will be deployed.

+> Note: If you have followed the [Starting Pack to manage your OVHcloud Services from shell](../../basics/README.md) tutorial, and have an openstack cli well configured, you can get the image and flavor list with this commands:
+> ```bash
+> openstack flavor list
+> openstack image list
+> ```

 ## Deploy